Senait-btc/requirement-analysis/README.md

 - Basis for Design and Development: Provides a solid foundation for designing and developing the system.
 - Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
 - Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.
+# Why is Requirement Analysis Important?
+1. ✅ Clear Understanding of Project Scope
+Requirement analysis ensures that developers, stakeholders, and clients have a shared understanding of what the software should do.
+It defines the boundaries of the project, preventing scope creep and misaligned expectations.

+2. 🛠️ Better System Design
+By identifying functional and non-functional requirements early, teams can design systems that meet user needs efficiently.
+It helps in choosing the right architecture, technologies, and workflows, reducing rework and technical debt.

+3. 💰 Cost and Time Efficiency
+Thorough requirement analysis minimizes errors and misunderstandings, which can lead to costly revisions later.
+It allows for accurate project planning, budgeting, and scheduling—saving time and resources throughout development.